Psychological Stress Can Make Pain Worse

 But some anxious personalities experience excruciating pain, and pain far over the top of what even they are used to.
-This latest research may explain why some anxious personalities experience debilitating pain without there being an obvious physical or medical cause.
+Recent research may explain why some anxious personalities experience debilitating pain without there being an obvious physical or medical cause.

 The researchers found that there was a significant increase in pain intensification and a decrease in pain inhibition capabilities due to psychological stress, even though pain thresholds and pain tolerance seemed unaffected.